-- (a) Traffic accommodation strategy, as applicable. - (b) Access to work, earth berms and work bridges. - (c) Type and capacity of equipment. - (d) Sequence of operation including position of cranes and trucks with members. - (e) Position of cranes relative to substructure elements such as abutment backwalls, with details of load distribution of wheels and outriggers.

-- (f) Lifting devices and lifting points.
-No drilling of additional holes or any other modifications, including field welding, shall be made to steel elements other than deck joints.
-Lifting devices shall not be welded to the girders. - (g) Details of temporary works, supporting structures drawings, including proposed methods to be used to ensure the required splice elevations and structure shape prior to bolt torquing.
+- (a) Traffic accommodation strategy, as applicable. - (b) Access to work, earth berms and work bridges. - (c) Type and capacity of equipment. - (d) Sequence of operation including position of cranes and trucks with members. - (e) Position of cranes relative to substructure elements such as abutment backwalls, with details of load distribution of wheels and outriggers. - (f) Lifting devices and lifting points. - (g) Details of temporary works, supporting structures drawings, including proposed methods to be used to ensure the required splice elevations and structure shape prior to bolt torquing.

 Method of providing temporary supports for stability.
-Top of girder elevations at each bearing and each slice location where appropriate. - (h) Bolt tightening sequence. - (i) Grout Pad Construction (refer to Section 300.5.8.5.2(10) (Grout Pockets and Grout Pads)). - (j) Details of release of temporary supporting structures. - (k) Provide an "As-Constructed" detailed survey of the substructure showing the following: - location and elevation of all bearing grout pad recesses, - shim height at each bearing location, - top of girder elevations at each bearing (and each splice location where appropriate), - longitudinal measurements between centrelines of bearings of all substructure units.
+Top of girder elevations at each bearing and each slice location where appropriate.

+- (h) Bolt tightening sequence. - (i) Grout Pad Construction (refer to Section 300.5.8.5.2 (10) (Grout Pockets and Grout Pads)). - (j) Details of release of temporary supporting structures. - (k) Provide an "As-Constructed" detailed survey of the substructure showing the following: - location and elevation of all bearing grout pad recesses, - shim height at each bearing location, - top of girder elevations at each bearing (and each splice location where appropriate), - longitudinal measurements between centrelines of bearings of all substructure units.

-The erection procedure shall be stamped by a Professional Engineer who shall assume full responsibility to ensure that its erection procedure is being followed.
+The erection procedure shall be stamped by a Professional Engineer, who shall assume full responsibility to ensure that its erection procedure is being followed.
 Safety and compliance with the Occupational Health and Safety Act (Alberta) and regulations thereunder, shall be an integral part of the design.